-Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care, or POC) are appearing on the market.
-The AAFP supports point of care testing that is accurate and reliable, and encourages physicians to stay informed about the tests offered for COVID-19 as the accuracy and reliability varies.
+Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care or POC) are appearing on the market.
+The AAFP supports POC testing that is accurate and reliable, and encourages physicians to stay informed about the tests offered for COVID-19 as the accuracy and reliability varies.

 There are multiple tests that have been granted EUA for use in CLIA-specified laboratories.
 Three tests are now available for use in family physician offices as outlined above.
 Additionally, the CDC has provided guidance for POC testing.